-तेजस्य नावधीतमस्तु 'A' Grade Institute by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delhi and Approved by Bar Council of India & NCTE how and why has the Partition of India bequeathed legacy pathological politics?; what similarities and differences profiles of the the are in identities the Indian and Pakistani ethnicised and politics, and how do explain them? we leadership of Mohandas Karamchand Under Gandhi. the Indian National embarked from Congress (1885)1915 onwards upon protracted freedom a combining peaceful civil disobedience and mass action movement, into effective strategy of resisting colonial rule.
-Muslims were to be found all levels in the Congress, but it was predominantly upper-caste at who mainstay.
-Congress and cadres Hindus were its leaders were However, the movement remained confined incarcerated several times. independence. limited question of self-rule and later The Gandhian the various vision of communitarian-pluralist comprising nation was the maior religious communities of India.
-The second leader.
+Affiliated to GGS IP University , an 'A' Grade College by DHE, Govt. of NCT DELHI , Approved by the Bar Council of India, NCTE and Recognised under 2(f) of UGC Act of 1956

+\ how Partition India bequeathed legacy and why has the of а of politics?: pathological \ similarities and differences profiles what the in the of are Indian and Pakistani ethnicised identities and politics. the and how do explain them? we leadership of Mohandas Karamchand Gandhi, Under the the Indian National (1885) embarked upon protracted from Congress 1915 onwards a freedom movement. combining peaceful civil disobedience and mass action into an of effective strategy resisting colonial rule.
+Muslims were to be found levels Congress. at all in the but it was predominantly upper-caste Hindus who were its mainstay.
+Congress leaders and cadres were However. incarcerated several times. the movement remained confined to the limited question of self-rule and later independence.
+The Gandhian of communitarian-pluralist comprising various vision nation the a was religious communities of India.
+The second major leader.
 Jawaharlal Nehru, empathised with Fabian socialist ideas.
-His vision of independent India of modern secular nation-state based was that a progressive universal citizenship and individual rights, sustained by planned economic development and expanding modern education under a directed Many other leading centrally system. members Congress sympathisers members of Hindu cultural movements and nationalist or parties. wanted keep India The Congress to united, but for a number reasons failed to convince the Muslim League that its brand of the permanent majoritarian rule nationalism would not mean of Hindus Although the Congress Party was Hindu-dominated, the stronghold of Hindu cultural nationalism the Hindu revivalist movements and parties. was 1921.
-Balkrishna Shivram Moonje expressed regret Hindus that watertight compartments with hardly divided any sense of community them.
-On the other hand, Muslims formed organic between the one community, religiously well organised and disciplined This observation exaggerated Muslim unity, but the caste divisions among were indeed proverbial.
-Hindu ethno-nationalist leaders, upper castes of Brahmans Kshatryias, came from the or were might worried that lower-caste Hindus convert Islam Christianity. to or movement One of the leaders of the Hindu Mahasabha (founded presented Vinayak Damodar Sarvarkar, in 1923 the idea of'Hindutva'. ethno-cultural category purporting to bring Hindus of fold.
-Non-Hindus a'communitarian' had to assimilate within into it as of accepting Hindu culture and India their object prime loyalty.
-They could, however, retain their religions as personal beliefsThe Rashtriya Swayamsevak Sangh (RSS), founded in 1925 by Keshwar Baliram Hedgewar adopted semi-military styles of organisation to instil'martial arts' among Hindus.
-Both the Hindu Mahasabha and RSS looked upon Muslims as the main threat to Indian unity.
-Hi successor Madhav Saashiv Gowalkar wrote in
+His vision of an independent India was that of modern secular nation-state based a on universal citizenship and individual rights. bv progressive sustained economic development and expanding modern education under a planned and centrally Many other leading members directed system.
+Congress were of cultural sympathisers or members of Hindu movements and nationalist parties.
+The Congress wanted keep India united. but for a number of to failed to the Muslim League that brand of reasons convince its majoritarian nationalism would not mean the permanent rule of Hindus Although the Congress Party was Hindu-dominated, the stronghold of Hindu cultural nationalism Hindu revivalist movements and was the parties.
+In 1921, Balkrishna Shivram Moonje expressed regret Hindus were that divided watertight compartments with hardly of community into anv sense other On the hand, the Muslims formed one organic between them. organised religiously well and disciplined This community, observation exaggerated Muslim unity, but the divisions caste among Hindus were indeed proverbial.
+Hindu ethno-nationalist leaders. most of of who came from the upper castes Brahmans or Kshatryias, were deeply worried that lower-caste Hindus might convert Islam Christianity. to or Hindu Mahasabha (founded One of the leaders of the movement 1915),